 Compute The Pool Size

-Usually, since above-ground pools are pre-made and only need to be assembled, the pool volume is indicated in the product specification.
-But in case you can’t find the pool brochure or can’t find the specifications online, then you’ll just have to measure it manually.
+Typically, since above-ground pools come pre-made and only require assembly, the pool volume is mentioned in the product specification.
+This makes it easier for homeowners to choose an appropriate above ground pool filter.
+However, if you misplaced the pool brochure or can’t locate the specifications online, you’ll need to determine the volume manually.

 Choose The Type Of Filter To Use